-Gaming is an activity that requires the best accessories to enjoy.
-And one of the most important accessories that contributes to how well you enjoy your gaming experience is the monitor.
-While most computer builders overlook this accessory, the best graphics card and most sophisticated processor won’t mean much if the display is wack.
+Gaming is a hobby to be enjoyed with the best accessories around.
+One of the most important accessories that contributes to the enjoyment of your gaming experience is the monitor.
+While most computer builders overlook this accessory, the best graphics cards and the most sophisticated processors around won’t mean much if the display is wack.

-Therefore, it’s important that you get the best monitor for gaming in order to get the best gaming experience.
-To make things better, you can easily get the best gaming monitor under $200.
-Don’t believe it?
-Check out the products in our review.
-To help you make the best buying decision, we’ve added a buying guide too!
+Therefore, it’s important that you get the best monitor for gaming in order to ensure the best possible gaming experience.
+What’s more, you can easily get the best gaming monitor for under $200.
+Think this is too good to be true?
+Just check out some of the products we’ve reviewed below.

 TD;LR - The Best Gaming Monitor Under $200: